iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 - Version: 0.1
 - Status: `IN-PROGRESS`
-- Last Updated: 2021-10-05
+- Last Updated: 2021-10-06

 ## Overview
-This protocol allows two parties to mutually authenticate each other.
-Each party may abort then authentication if he does not want to communicate with the other party.
+This protocol allows two parties to mutually authenticate, verifying the DID of each other.
+On completion of this protocol, it is expected that [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) will be used between the parties for continuous authentication.

 ### Relationships

+- [Connection](./connection): it is RECOMMENDED to establish [anonymous encryption](https://identity.foundation/didcomm-messaging/spec/#anonymous-encryption) on [connection](./connection) to prevent revealing the DID of either party to eavesdroppers.

 ### Example Use-Cases

 ### Roles
-- Requester: Initiates the authentication.
+- Requester: initiates the authentication.
-- Responder: Responds to the authentication request.
+- Responder: responds to the authentication request.

 ### Interaction